CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Deployment Model and Tiered Adoption

 Entity resolution is the minimal viable CSTS substrate.
-Once identity persistence is enforced, downstream analytics can operate over stable actor representations rather than ephemeral event records.
-This addresses a primary source of deployment fragility identified in ML-based security systems \cite{shyaa2024driftids,hinder2024driftsurveyA}, where schema variation and inconsistent identifiers degrade model portability.
+Once identity persistence is enforced, downstream analytics can operate over stable actors and objects rather than over ephemeral records.
+This addresses one of the most common causes of deployment fragility in AI-based security systems: the fact that the same logical user, host, or workload may appear under inconsistent identifiers across vendors, time periods, and environments.
+By moving identity stabilization into the substrate, CSTS begins to decouple downstream inference from source-specific identifier instability.

+Tier~1 also has a practical adoption advantage: it can often be introduced without changing downstream model logic immediately.
+Existing systems may continue consuming familiar feature pipelines while benefitting from more stable canonical identity underneath.